biadelmiro/UDACITY_intro_to_javascript_course/README.md

 Launch Opera Dragonfly with the following keyboard shortcuts:
 - Command + Option + i (Mac)
 - Ctrl + Shift + i (Windows/Linux).

+Alternatively, you can target a specific element by right-clicking in the page and selecting Inspect Element.
 ### Console

 ### JavaScript Demo